AI-READI/cds-specification/docs/docs/overview.md

 ---
 lang: en-US
 title: Overview
-description: Overview of how to use fairdataihub documentation
+description: Overview of how to use CDS-Specification documentation
 ---

 # Overview